theZhuLab/zhu_lab_website/_members/--- name: Hyun-Kyu Choi image: images/Kaitao Li.md

   twitter: nan
 ---

-Dr. Kaitao Li is interested in mechanobiology of immunoreceptors (including TCR, PD-1, etc.) as well as FRET-based imaging of kinase and phosphatase activities.
+Dr. Kaitao Li is interested in mechanobiology of immunoreceptors (including TCR and PD-1) as well as FRET-based imaging of kinase and phosphatase activities.
 He is at Shennon Biotechnologies as principal scientist.